pasrom/Applied-Robotics-Project/README.md

  **Virtual Machine**
 If you are using a virtual machine, make sure you turned of the 3D acceleration.
 Otherwise the ORB_SLAM2 will not work, because Pangoling throws an error.

+**not enough memory**
+If building is throwing errors, first check if there is enough memory left.
+If not, run [this](https://github.com/pasrom/Applied-Robotics-Project/blob/master/installScripts/createSwapfile.sh) script.

+	sudo ./createSwapfile.sh